originalphoenix/I-Want-My-MTV/README.md

 - More Animations MORE ANIMATIONS

 App Functionality
-- Load Playlist from another screen into the Jukebox
 - Manage User Tokens to Pull up Data
 - Add Settings Tab to Profile Page (only visible if the profile belongs to the logged in user)
 - Favorites Need to Happen?
-- Save Playlist Page needs wired up
 - Search Page needs to be added and implemented
 - Profile URLs and Playlist URLs need to be shareable
 - If Genre is clicked, genre page needs to pull up that genre automatically